 It is possible that you will not be affected by a small tear in the cartilage.
 Symptoms can die down after a while but if they persist for more than a few weeks then surgery is an option.
 Larger tears that cause the knee to lock will require assessment and possibly surgery straight away.

-Arthroscopyis used when operating on the knee.
+A knee arthroscopy is the procedure that is usually carried out to treat cartilage tears.
 This is also known as key-hole surgery.
 There are two main procedures depending on the issue.
-Sometimes it is possible to repair a tear but other times it will need to be trimmed to create a smooth edge.
+Sometimes it is possible to repair a tear but if this is not possible the torn meniscus will need to be trimmed to create a smooth edge.
 This is called a partial meniscectomy.

 In a partial meniscectomy surgical instruments are inserted through a small incision along with an arthroscope.
 The surgeon will try and remove as little as necessary so that a smooth edge of the remaining cartilage can still act as a shock absorber.